High-dimensional limit theorems for SGD: Momentum and Adaptive Step-sizes: Proofs for Tensor PCA

 Noting that $\text{tr}(\frac{\nabla L(x,y)^{\otimes2} }{\|\nabla L(x,y)\|^2 }) = 1$ deterministically.
 We thus get the following bound:

-Where in the first line we use the fact $(a-b)^2 \lesssim a^2 + b^2$ and Jensen's inequality.
-In the second line we use Cauchy Schwartz to bound the trace (which is here equal to an inner product) and in the last line we use item (2) of $\delta_n$-localizability above.
-Moving on to the second term, notice that by the first part of item (3) of $\delta_n$-localizability we have that:
+where in the first line we use the fact $(a-b)^2 \lesssim a^2 + b^2$ and Jensen's inequality.
+In the second line we use Cauchy Schwartz to bound the trace (which is here equal to an inner product) and in the last line we use item (2) of $(\delta_n, \eta_n)$-localizability above.
+Which yields the desired: